Aalto-Electric-Drives/motulator/docs/source/converters.rst

    Instantaneous switching states are defined by the carrier comparison.
 In this example, the switching states are :math:`q_\mathrm{a}=1`, :math:`q_\mathrm{b}=0`, and :math:`q_\mathrm{c}=0`.

 The figure below shows the principle of carrier comparison.
-The logic shown in the figure is implemented in the class :class:`motulator.simulation.CarrierCmp`, where the switching instants are explicitly computed in the begininning of each sampling period (instead of searching for zero crossings), allowing faster simulations.
+The logic shown in the figure is implemented in the class :class:`motulator.simulation.CarrierComparison`, where the switching instants are explicitly computed in the begininning of each sampling period (instead of searching for zero crossings), allowing faster simulations.

 .. figure:: figs/carrier_comparison.svg
    :width: 100%